HierarchicalPrune: Position-Aware Compression for Large-Scale Diffusion Models: Methodology

 \subsection{HierarchicalPrune}

 Motivated by our findings in Section~\ref{subsec:motivation}, we propose \sysname (Fig.~\ref{fig:framework}), a cohesive, multi-stage pruning and distillation approach that respects the hierarchical nature of DMs. \sysname introduces three key techniques: \textit{i)}~Hierarchical Position Pruning (HPP), \textit{ii)}~Positional Weight Preservation (PWP), and \textit{iii)}~Sensitivity-Guided Distillation (SGDistill).
 These techniques operate complementarily with the objective to maximise the model compression rate while maintaining output quality throughout the T2I process.
 Algorithm~\ref{alg:hierarchical_prune} presents the complete methodology.
-Given a pre-trained model $m$, the first stage (lines~1-3) is responsible for producing a pruned model $m_{\text{pruned}}$ with a compression ratio $r$ using HPP (lines~1-3).
+Given a pre-trained model $m$, the first stage (line~1) is responsible for producing a pruned model $m_{\text{pruned}}$ with a compression ratio $r$ using HPP.

-In the second stage (lines~4-7), \sysname first prepares the pruned model for distillation, by preserving its most sensitive blocks by means of PWP (line~4), yielding the selectively frozen model $m_{\text{pruned,frz}}$.
+In the second stage (lines~2-5), \sysname first prepares the pruned model for distillation, by preserving its most sensitive blocks by means of PWP (line~2), yielding the selectively frozen model $m_{\text{pruned,frz}}$.
 Then, distillation is applied in order to improve the attainable image quality.
-Specifically, if the target compression ratio $r$ indicates aggressive compression by surpassing a threshold $r_{\text{thres}}$ (line~5), \sysname applies SGDistill (line~6), our proposed sensitivity-guided distillation method.
-In the case of moderate compression, a simpler distillation process is followed (line~8).
-As a final step, the resulting model is optionally quantised with 4-bit weights and 16-bit activations (line~9), to achieve further compression gains.
+Specifically, if the target compression ratio $r$ indicates aggressive compression by surpassing a threshold $r_{\text{thres}}$, \sysname applies SGDistill (line~3), our proposed sensitivity-guided distillation method.
+For moderate compression, a simpler distillation process is followed (line~5).
+As a final step, the resulting model is optionally quantised with 4-bit weights and 16-bit activations (line~6) to obtain additional compression.

 \textbf{Hierarchical Position Pruning:} At its foundation, \textit{Hierarchical Position Pruning (HPP)} leverages our insight that deeper MMDiT blocks contribute less to core visual structure.
 As such, HPP strategically targets blocks for removal based on their hierarchical position within the model, maintaining early blocks that form image structures while pruning deeper blocks that mainly handle visual details.